Project Y: Implosion-type weapon design

-By July 1944, Oppenheimer had concluded that plutonium could not be used in a gun design, and opted for implosion.
+By July 1944, Oppenheimer had concluded that plutonium could not be used in a gun design.
+On July 18, he wrote to Groves that "at the present time the method to which an over-riding priority must be assigned is the method of implosion."
 The accelerated effort on an implosion design, codenamed Fat Man, began in August 1944 when Oppenheimer implemented a sweeping reorganization of the Los Alamos laboratory to focus on implosion.
 Two new groups were created at Los Alamos to develop the implosion weapon, X (for explosives) Division headed by Kistiakowsky and G (for gadget) Division under Robert Bacher.
 Although Teller was head of the T-1 (Implosion and Super) Group, Bethe considered that Teller was spending too much time on the Super, which had been given a low priority by Bethe and Oppenheimer.
 In June 1944, Oppenheimer created a dedicated Super Group under Teller, who was made directly responsible to Oppenheimer, and Peierls became head of the T-1 (Implosion) Group.
 In September, Teller's group became the F-1 (Super and General Theory) Group, part of the Enrico Fermi's new F (Fermi) Division.

 The new design that von Neumann and T Division, most notably Rudolf Peierls, devised used explosive lenses to focus the explosion onto a spherical shape using a combination of both slow and fast high explosives.
 A visit by Sir Geoffrey Taylor in May 1944 raised questions about the stability of the interface between the core and the depleted uranium tamper.
 As a result, the design was made more conservative.
 The ultimate expression of this was the adoption of Christy's proposal that the core be solid instead of hollow.
 The design of lenses that detonated with the proper shape and velocity turned out to be slow, difficult and frustrating.
 Various explosives were tested before settling on composition B as the fast explosive and baratol as the slow explosive.
 The final design resembled a soccer ball, with 20 hexagonal and 12 pentagonal lenses, each weighing about 80 lb.
 Getting the detonation just right required fast, reliable and safe electrical detonators, of which there were two for each lens for reliability.
 It was therefore decided to use exploding-bridgewire detonators, a new invention developed at Los Alamos by a group led by Luis Alvarez.
 A contract for their manufacture was given to Raytheon.

 To study the behavior of converging shock waves, Robert Serber devised the RaLa Experiment, which used the short-lived radioisotope lanthanum-140, a potent source of gamma radiation.
 The gamma ray source was placed in the center of a metal sphere surrounded by the explosive lenses, which in turn were inside in an ionization chamber.
 This allowed the taking of an X-ray movie of the implosion.
 The lenses were designed primarily using this series of tests.
 In his history of the Los Alamos project, David Hawkins wrote: "RaLa became the most important single experiment affecting the final bomb design".